 Dear Jackie at Broadwick Soho

-Designer Martin Brudnizki goes big at Broadwick Soho’s Italian eatery Dear Jackie (sweetly named for the owner’s mum): embroidered scarlet silk walls are more embellished than a Vatican altar, with painted plates, gilded mirrors and turned-down-low lamps; plus there are chandeliers, Sicilian ceramic tabletops… Oh, and food too: scallops in champagne with finger-lime, a souped-up spag bol, and dark-chocolate mousse with pistachio praline.
+Designer Martin Brudnizki goes big at Broadwick Soho’s Italian eatery Dear Jackie (sweetly named for the owner’s mum): embroidered, scarlet-silk walls are more embellished than a Vatican altar, with painted plates, gilded mirrors and turned-down-low lamps; plus there are chandeliers, Sicilian ceramic tabletops… Oh, and food too: scallops in champagne with finger-lime, porchetta in damson jelly, and dark-chocolate mousse with pistachio praline.

-Signature dish Go luxe: the crudo with caviar or veal risotto with truffle.
+Signature dish Go luxe: the duck ravioli with winter truffle or lobster in champagne risotto.

 Top tip Head up to Flute bar for a digestif — from its terrace you can see right across London.